TalalQamar99/LaundryManagementSystem/README.md

 The coding and debugging was done in Visual Studio 2019 Community Version.
 ## Concepts Involved
 We used the concept of file handling for managing student records and admin finances.
 File handling is also used for storing student login details.
-Other concepts used are Inheritance and Encapsulation.
+Other concepts used are Inheritance, Error Handling and Encapsulation.
 ## Basic Functionality
 The code implements typical laundry store management system in relation to the student Hostels.
 In student hostels the laundry store can sometime become a messy business.
 Students sometime loose their clothes without any documented